AlexShubin/MetronomeIdea/README.md

 # MetronomeIdea
 IOS Metronome Idea based on AVAudioEngine (Swift)

-an Idea of how to make an accurate metronome on Swift using AVAudioEngine basing on sample rate - not on timer
+An Idea of how to make an accurate metronome on Swift using AVAudioEngine This one is based on the sample rate - not on some kind of timer